020perry/web_backend_test_api/README.md

 ## Project setup
 1. Create a database in [phpmyadmin](http://localhost/phpmyadmin) or use [MySQL Workbench](https://www.mysql.com/products/workbench/).
+2. Import the SQL dump file dumpfile.sql that is located in config directory into your newly created database.
+This will create the necessary tables and fill them with some initial data.
-2. Fill in the config file `/config/config.php`:
+32. Fill in the config file `/config/config.php`:
     1. Set the database name.
     2. Set the username.
     3. Set the password.
-3. Set your project's base path in `/routes/router.php` as follows:
+43. Set your project's base path in `/routes/router.php` as follows:

 ```
 $router->setBasePath('/web_backend_test_catering_api');